H-1B Visa Attorney

 H-1B Attorney Fee

-We charge a flat H-1B visa attorney fee of $2,600, which includes shipping and incidentals but does not include RFE responses, if applicable.
-In addition, you are responsible for the USCIS filing fees associated with your case.
-If after your initial consultation, you decide that an H-1B visa is not a suitable course of action, we offer a range of other immigration options.
+In addition, you are responsible for the USCIS filing fees and premium processing fees associated with your case.
+If after your initial consultation with our law firm, you decide that an H-1B visa is not a suitable course of action, we offer a range of other immigration options.

-Learn more about H-1B visa processing fees.
+Recommended read: H-1B visa processing fees.

 Related H-1B Topics